-How to clean upholstery
+How to clean upholstery – the best way to clean a fabric sofa or armchair, including using vinegar

-Follow our easy guide to cleaning upholstery and your sofas will look as good as new

 Until a spillage occurs or a stain mysteriously appears, it can be easy to forget about cleaning your upholstery.
-But given how often it is used and how much hidden dirt and dust builds up on your sofas and armchairs, it’s important to freshen them up every now and then.
+But given how often it’s used and how much hidden dirt and dust builds up on your sofas and armchairs, it’s important to freshen them up every now and then.

+Tackle the whole house this spring with tips from our care and cleaning category

 Follow this four-step guide to clean upholstery and leave it looking, feeling and smelling fresh.